Preparing your soil for instant turf?

-It’s important to create ideal conditions for laying instant turf to ensure it will successfully establish itself and thrive throughout all seasons.
-But how do you know if your patch is suitable for instant turf, including if it has the best soil for growing turf?
-Soil plays a critical part in preparing your area for instant turf to be laid, and it needs to be the ideal pH level and be adequately prepared before laying instant turf.
-Find out how to make sure your soil is ready for instant turf below.
+It’s important to create ideal conditions when laying instant turf, to ensure it will successfully establish itself and thrive throughout all seasons.
+Soil plays a critical role when it comes to the survival of your grass, and it needs to be adequately prepared before laying any instant turf.

 Check the soil type

-The first thing you need to do to find out if your soil is appropriate for instant turf is to determine if it’s sand-soil based or clay based.
+The first step to finding out if your soil is appropriate for instant turf is to determine if it’s sand-soil based or clay based.
 Essentially, a sand-soil base is best for instant turf as it allows for water to flow freely underneath and throughout the turf.
 If your base is already sandy, look at mixing in some organics to boost the nutrients (more on this later).

 Comparatively, clay based soil can be quite dense and compact.
 This means if you have a clay base, you’ll need to de-compact and add sand soil to it.
 The best way to do this is by using a rotary hoe or tilling the soil to a depth of 100mm.
 This ensures the surface is more workable and will also help with root establishment.
 Applications of gypsum may also help to improve hard clay soils to make them more suitable for instant turf.

 If you’re not sure about what type of soil you have, seek advice from an expert at Coolabah Turf.